-When getting into fitness, many beginners don’t realize just how much there is to learn about exercise and how to do it properly.
-This learning curve can often be overwhelming and discouraging, so to start you off on the right foot, we’ve got some important exercise tips for beginners to remember as they begin.
+When getting into fitness, many beginners don’t realize just how much there is to learn about exercise.
+Not to mention how to exercise properly.
+This learning curve can often be overwhelming and discouraging.
+So to start you off on the right foot, we’ve got some important exercise tips for beginners to remember.

 Set Realistic Goals

 In the heat of the moment, when motivation has struck, it’s easy to set lofty goals for yourself.
 However, while an end goal is important, you need to have smaller, more achievable goals in between.
 These goals should also be concrete and time-limited.

 This will help preserve your motivation by giving you a visible way of tracking your progress and opportunities to celebrate your successes.
 If you only focus on the big end goals, you’ll quickly burn yourself out as your results seem less than satisfactory and your aspirations seem further and further out of reach.